-What bread is best for croutons?
+Which bread is best for croutons?

-You can use just about any leavened bread to make croutons!
+You can use just about any leavened type of bread to make croutons!
 Some of my favorites are sourdough, which has an amazing flavor when toasted, or soft buns, which have a light and delicate texture after sautéing.
 You can also use a loaf of Italian bread, ciabatta, brioche, a baguette, or the everyday kind of sandwich bread.

 While homemade croutons are a great way of using stale, dried out bread, it’s not necessary for the bread to be stale.
 If you’re working with fresh bread, you’ll just need to cook them a little longer to get them nice and crispy!